 - Going solo: The amazing women of van life

-This handy DC to AC power inverter can be plugged into your cigarette lighter, and is powerful to charge things like laptops and tablets.
+This handy pure sine wave DC to AC power inverter can be plugged into your cigarette lighter and is powerful to charge things like laptops and tablets.
 The inverter also comes with a couple of USB plugs for your phone.
-Could be a life-saver if you’re out in the woods and want to watch a movie on your computer.
+Could be a life-saver if you’re out in the woods and want to watch a movie or do some work on your computer.

-Living in a van full-time just wouldn’t be complete without some solar panels on your roof 🙂 There are a few ways to do this, and one is to get a starter solar power kit from amazon.
+Living in a van full-time just wouldn’t be complete without some solar panels on your roof 🙂 There are a few ways to do this, and one is to get a starter solar power kit from Amazon.
 This is one awesome step to going off-grid and living in a van full time.

-You will want a camp chair on those days when its just too beautiful to sit in your van.
-The Kelty camp chair is super comfortable and a top favorite, so may be a good one to try.
+You will want a camp chair on those days when it’s just too beautiful to sit in your van.
+The Kelty camp chair is super comfortable and a top favorite.

 I absolutely love my Verizon MiFi device and would recommend it to everyone.
-I currently live on a sailboat, and it’s nice to be able to log onto my computer and do some work when we’re lounging around at anchor.
+I currently live on a sailboat and in a van, and it’s nice to be able to log onto my computer and do some work when we’re lounging around at anchor.
 I’ve also taken it on road trips and have been surprised at how good the coverage is.
 This is especially good if you’re living in a van full-time and need to do some work while traveling.
 Another good hot spot can be generated using Project Fi, which is also a super cheap phone service.

 WANT TO CAMP FOR FREE?